GasinAn/AdvForNotes/README.md

 These Advanced Fortran Notes is for introducing usage of [Fortran](https://fortran-lang.org/) programming language.

-These Notes are written in [GitHub Flavored Markdown](https://github.github.com/gfm/) and hanged on [this Github Pages](https://gasinan.github.io/AdvForNotes).
+These Notes are written in [GitHub Flavored Markdown](https://github.github.com/gfm/) and hanged on [these Github Pages](https://gasinan.github.io/AdvForNotes).

 People who read these Notes should be familiar in using some other programming languages, especially [Python](https://www.python.org/) and [C](https://www.open-std.org/jtc1/sc22/wg14/).